 The sheer scale wows alone, before you even start ogling the megayachts that have cruised in for repair.

 Why now?
-Maribor is one of the two European Capitals of Culture for 2012 (along with Guimarães in northern Portugal).
+Maribor was voted one of the two European Capitals of Culture for 2012 (along with Guimarães in northern Portugal) – and nothing much has changed.
 But call that the excuse rather than the reason to go.
 There’s probably not a more agreeable country in Europe than Slovenia right now.
 It’s manageably small, infrastructure is good and prices are relatively low.
 Meanwhile beaches, wineries, mountains and caves compliment the instantly loveable and relaxed capital, Ljubljana.

 You just gotta… Hit Lake Bled, with its hiking trails and adventure sports for the active, and thermal spa pools for the lazy.